PrincetonUniversity/VST/ivst.md

 make _CoqProject
 ```

-## For now we use a very specific version of Iris
+## For now we use a slightly old version of `Iris` to avoid dealing with changed notations.

-Iris pinned to: 8f1ed633426beb3ace044b4515ed54c158cefd23
+Iris pinned to: 8f1ed633

 ## `VST` and `VST_on_Iris` name conversion